JackDoyleIRE/JackDoyleIRE/README.md

 - 🤝 I’m looking for help with **Machine Learning**

-- 👨‍💻 All of my projects are available at [jd.data.portoflio.com](jd.data.portoflio.com)
+- 👨‍💻 More details on all of my projects will soon be available at [jd.data.portoflio.com](jd.data.portoflio.com) (under_construction)

 - 💬 Ask me about **Python, Tableau, Javascript, SQL**